-ESL 038 ESL: Conversation III (2-0) 2 hrs.
+ESL 038 ESL: Conversation III (2-0)

 Focuses on the development of conversation skills for lowintermediate English as a Second Language students who read and write proficiently in their native languages.
 Concentrates on areas necessary for successful communication in a variety of American settings.
 Carries no transfer credit.
+Prerequisite: Placement test or ESL 026 with a grade of C or better.

 ESL 039 ESL: Conversation IV (2-0) 2 hrs.

-Continues the development of conversation skills for lowintermediate English as a Second Language students who read and write proficiently in their native languages.
+Continues the development of conversation skills for low-intermediate English as a Second Language students who read and write proficiently in their native languages.
 Concentrates on areas necessary for successful communication in a variety of American settings.
 Carries no transfer credit.